Waukesha Christmas parade attack: Pre-trial proceedings

 Brooks was initially charged with five counts of first-degree intentional homicide.
 Following the death of a sixth victim, Brooks's bond was set at $5 million, and he remained in custody, following an initial court appearance.
-The Waukesha County District Attorney said more charges were likely to come and charged Brooks with a sixth count of first degree intentional homicide on November 29.
+The Waukesha County District Attorney said more charges were likely to come and charged Brooks with a sixth count of first-degree intentional homicide on November 29.

-Brooks was interviewed by Fox News while he was in custody and he said, "I just feel like I'm being monster–demonized."
+Brooks was interviewed by Fox News while he was in custody and he said, "I just feel like I'm being monster—demonized."
 His mother wrote a letter to the media saying Brooks had a long history of mental health problems and no health insurance to pay for treatment.
 In December, Brooks was charged further for the November 21 incident, with charges of intimidating a witness and intimidation of a victim, both felonies.
-Brooks is alleged to have called his girlfriend from jail over several days and threatened her to prevent her cooperation with the investigation.
+He is alleged to have called his girlfriend from jail over several days and threatened her to prevent her cooperation with the investigation.

-In January 2022, seventy-seven additional charges were filed against Brooks for the parade attack, including sixty-one counts of first-degree recklessly endangering safety with a dangerous weapon, six counts of hit and run involving death, two counts of felony bail jumping, and two counts of domestic abuse.
+In January 2022, 77 additional charges were filed against Brooks for the parade attack, including 61 counts of first-degree recklessly endangering safety with a dangerous weapon, six counts of hit and run involving death, two counts of felony bail jumping, and two counts of domestic abuse.
 The latter charges are in relation to two altercations between Brooks and his girlfriend on the day of the attack and the day before.